21 Benefits of Drinking Lemon Water & Himalayan Sea Salt

 We've already mentioned that sea salt helps the adrenals by gently boosting blood pressure in the morning.
 Research shows that natural sea salt does not contribute to high blood pressure in the same way that regular, refined table salt does.
 Because the sodium chloride in sea salt is accompanied by myriad other necessary minerals, it is balanced out and does not cause edema in the body.
 In fact, the overall effect of sea salt-laced water is to "reduce" blood pressure.
 It actually promotes healthier, stronger veins.
 It also has the effect of normalizing an irregular heartbeat.
 Low potassium and magnesium are known to create arrhythmias.

-11. Himalayan Salt Drink and Weight Loss
+11. Promotes Weight Loss

 By improving digestion and nourishing the body on a cellular level, sea salt can help with weight loss.
 It's also thought to reduce cravings for sweet or sugary foods.
 If you google "How does sea salt help you lose weight?" you'll find a ton of sites about sea salt flushes.
 A study published in the Journal of Alternative and Complementary Medicine found that drinking salt water stimulates the bowels to empty the colon.
 This type of "flush" is not the same as drinking the sea salt water for pure nourishment, however.
 While it can aid in temporary weight loss, it is not a safe method to repeat as it can lead to dehydration and dangerous mineral and electrolyte loss.

-12. Salt May Help Prevent Kidney Stones
+12. May Help Prevent Kidney Stones

 Uric acid build-up in the body can stimulate gout, kidney stones, gallstones, and some forms of arthritis.
 One of the most effective measures to prevent kidney stones is staying hydrated.
 Since sea salt works to help prevent dehydration, this type of saltwater mixture may help keep kidney stones from forming and even dissolve those that are already present.